GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has PHF21A-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has PHF21A-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling (brother or sister) of someone with PHF21A-related syndrome, the risk of having a child with the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has PHF21A-related syndrome, the sibling’s risk of having a child who has PHF21A-related syndrome depends on the sibling’s genes and their parents’ genes.

-• If neither parent has the same gene change found in their child with the syndrome, the symptom-free sibling has a nearly 0 percent chance of having a child with PHF21A- related syndrome.
+• If neither parent has the same genetic variant causing PHF21A-related syndrome, the symptom-free sibling has a nearly 0 percent chance of having a child who would inherit PHF21A-related syndrome.

-A person who has PHF21A-related syndrome has about a 50 percent risk of having a child with the syndrome.
+For a person who has PHF21A-related syndrome, the risk of having a child who has the syndrome is about 50 percent.

 Scientists and doctors have only just begun to study PHF21A-related syndrome.
 At this point, there are no medicines designed to treat the syndrome.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: